NathanCYee/minichurch/readme.md

   --help               Show this message and exit.
 ```

-Calling the minichurch command without any arguments will open a repl window.
+Calling the minichurch command without any arguments will open a repl shell.
 ### REPL Commands
 - `exec [statement]` - executes a lambda calculus statement and displays the result (default behavior without any command)
 - `explain [statement]` - executes a lambda calculus statement and displays the result along with every binding step